 That brings us to the second con.
 My first month out of three months, I had a horrible experience with wifi in Vientiane.
-I’m a straight forward person and don’t like to sugar coat things.
+I’m a straightforward person and don’t like to sugar coat things.
 So, I will say (write in this case 😋) how it is – the answer is painfully slow.
-For digital nomads it’s definitely a no. It shows connect but it doesn’t work then it works but takes longer to load than paint to dry.
-I was always working from different cafes which was kind of nice as you can read above but after closing hours i couldn’t work as WIFI at home was nowhere to be found.
+For digital nomads, it’s definitely a no. It shows connected but it doesn’t work then it works but takes longer to load than paint to dry.
+I was always working from different cafes which were kind of nice as you can read above but after closing hours I couldn’t work as WIFI at home was nowhere to be found.

 4. Phone data

 90% of the time my WIFI at home would be playing hide and seek.
 I couldn’t get much done with limited hours of wifi in the cafes.
 So, I wanted to put some data on my phone and found there were multiple options of sim card and bundles but little info regarding the data use.
 I paid $15 AUD for one and let’s just say it was a rip off.

 Vientiane is not public transport friendly.
 You might see some tuk-tuk in front of touristic places but that’s about it.
 There are no public buses or taxis unless you know the private driver or have their contact details.
 Fortunately for me, I’d kept the name card of taxi driver who picked me up from the airport.
 That was handy but I read they have an app called Via via for cabs like Uber in Vientiane now.